ros2/rosbag2/docs/storage_plugin_development.md

 The functions this entrypoint may provide:

 * `get_preset_profiles(): List[str]` - provide a list of names of preset profiles for writing storage files.
 The first item will be used as default, consider making this 'none'
-* `get_compression_modes(): List[str]` - provide a list of names of compression modes the plugin can perform.
-The first item will be used as default, consider making this 'none'
-* `get_compression_formats(): List[str]` - provide a list of compression formats/algorithms available for use, when compression mode is set.
-The first item will be used as a default.
-There is no need to provide a 'none', because compression should be disabled via compression mode instead.

 NOTE: For each of these lists, the string literal 'none' will be used to indicate the feature is disable/not used.